 In COBOL you are familiar with assumed decimal.
-When you expect decimal in the input, then you need to declare the receiving field with assumed decimal.
+When you expect a decimal in the input, then you need to declare the receiving field with the assumed decimal.
 So that decimal is displayed.
-The assumed decimal also called implied decimal.
+The assumed decimal is also called the implied decimal.

 Dot Vs Assumed Decimal